 Linux is a UNIX-base operating system.
-Its original creator was a Finnish student name Linus Torvalds, although being ‘open source’ it has change a great deal since its original conception.
-It belongs to nobody, and is free to download and use.
-Any changes to it are open for all to adopt, and as a result it has developed into a very powerful OS that is rapidly gaining in popularity worldwide, particularly among those seeking an alternative to Windows.
+Its original creator was a Finnish student named Linus Torvalds, although being ‘open source’ it has changed a great deal since its original conception.
+It belongs to nobody and is free to download and use.
+Any changes to it are open for all to adopt, and as a result, it has developed into a very powerful OS that is rapidly gaining in popularity worldwide, particularly among those seeking an alternative to Windows.

 Advantages and Benefits of Linux

 One of the significant benefits of open source software such as Linux is that because it has no owner, it can be debugged without resource to a license owner or software proprietor.
 Businesses, therefore, have the flexibility to do as they wish with the OS without having to worry about conforming to complex license agreements.